Documentaries , like “Super Size Me”, have proven they can have a large impact on the world.

-When it comes to Chinese documentaries specifically, you’ll get two major benefits.
-First, you get the opportunity to brush up on your Mandarin listening skills, with English and Chinese subtitles to further boost your comprehension.
-Second, you get to take a look at important and sometimes controversial aspects of Chinese culture.
+By watching Chinese documentaries, you can brush up on your Mandarin listening skills, with English and Chinese subtitles to further boost your comprehension, as well as get a look into important and, sometimes, controversial aspects of Chinese culture.

-Both go hand-in-hand for achieving fluency.
-Excelling in a language isn’t just about being able to speak and read, as strange as that sounds!
+Both these skills go hand-in-hand for achieving fluency, since excelling in a language isn’t just about being able to speak and read!

 How Can Watching Documentaries Help You Learn Chinese?